benjreinhart/syte/README.md

 This is my post.
 ````

-Note that front matter is supported (using the code block notation with `json`) and will be available to the layout as the identifier `page`.
+Note that front matter is supported (using the code block notation with `json`) and will be available in the `ejs` files.

 And, finally, we want to compile the source into static files: